Toronto honours Yonge Street van attack victims, heroes with special vigil

 On April 23, 2018, 10 lives were cut short when a van tore down Yonge Street.
-Now, Toronto remembers.
+Now, the city remembers.

-One year after a man tore down a stretch of Yonge Street in a van, cutting short 10 lives and leaving a city forever changed, Torontonians will gather again to remember those lost — and break bread with strangers who might ultimately become friends.
+One year after a man tore down a stretch of Yonge Street in a van, cutting short 10 lives and leaving a city forever changed, Torontonians gathered to remember those lost — and break bread with strangers who might ultimately become friends.

-On Tuesday at 1:30 p.m., the city of Toronto will mark at Mel Lastman Square the anniversary of a day still seared into the memories of so many — from those in north Toronto as the attack unfolded, to first responders, to the family and friends of the victims and those who watched in horror as tragedy transformed their city.
-That will be preceded by a moment of silence at 1 p.m.
+On Tuesday at 2:15 p.m., the city of Toronto marked at Mel Lastman Square the anniversary of a day still seared into the memories of so many — from those in north Toronto as the attack unfolded, to first responders, to the families and friends of the victims and those who watched in horror as tragedy transformed their city.

 It was at 1:30 p.m. on April 23, 2018 that police were called to the Yonge and Finch area for reports that a van driving southbound had mounted the curb, plowing down pedestrians along a nearly kilometre-long strip.